Mayweather defeats McGregor by TKO

 "He's a lot better than I thought he was," Mayweather said after the bout.

-Mayweather is the first boxer to reach 50 fights undefeated, surpassing Rocky Marciano, who went 49-0.
+Mayweather's record is now 50-0, surpassing Rocky Marciano, who went 49-0.
 After Saturday's win, he said this was the final fight of his career.

 The only certainty of this fight was that it would be a spectacle not seen before.